danchan020/justfriends/README.md

 ## Overview

 - Utilizes Rails Action Cable to integrate WebSockets for real-time messaging
-- Users are able to view other user's profile with full CRUD capabilities on their own account
+- Users are able to view other user's profile and have full CRUD capabilities on their own account
 - Start conversations and create messages with emoji integration

+## GIF